GriTS: Grid table similarity metric for table structure recognition: Introduction

-To address these issues, in this paper we develop a new class of metric for table structure recognition, called grid table similarity (GriTS).
-GriTS attempts to unify the different perspectives on evaluation for TSR and address these in a modular way, with the purpose of simplifying the evaluation and making comparisons between different approaches more meaningful.
-Among our main contributions: \begin{itemize} \item We propose the first evaluation metric for TSR that evaluates tables naturally in their two-dimensional matrix form.
-This maintains the global order relationships between grid cells when making comparisons between predictions and ground truth. \item As the basis for GriTS, we extend the two-dimensional largest common substructure (2D-LCS) \cite{amir2008generalized} problem for matrices to the 2D most similar substructures (2D-MSS) problem and propose a polynomial-time heuristic for solving it.
-This is a general method applicable to similarity between any matrices, not just those representing tables. \item We show through evaluation on a large real-world dataset (PubTables-1M) that direct comparison between matrices exhibits more desirable behavior than alternatives for table structure recognition evaluation. \item GriTS is the first metric that addresses cell topology, cell content, and cell location recognition in a unified manner.
+To address these issues, in this paper we develop a new class of metric for TSR called grid table similarity (GriTS).
+GriTS attempts to unify the different perspectives on TSR evaluation and address these in a modular way, both to simplify the evaluation and to make comparisons between approaches more meaningful.
+Among our contributions: \begin{itemize} \item GriTS is the first metric to evaluate tables directly in their matrix form, maintaining the global 2D relationships between cells when comparing predictions to ground truth. \item To create a similarity between matrices, we extend the 2D largest common substructure (2D-LCS) problem, which is NP-hard, to 2D most similar substructures (2D-MSS) and propose a polynomial-time heuristic to solve it.
+This algorithm produces both an upper and lower bound on its approximation, which we show have little difference in practice. \item We outline the properties of an ideal TSR metric and validate empirically on a large real-world dataset that GriTS exhibits more ideal behavior than alternatives for TSR evaluation. \item GriTS is the first metric that addresses cell topology, cell content, and cell location recognition in a unified manner.
 This makes it easier to interpret and compare results across different modeling approaches and datasets. \end{itemize}